luigiesn/blackmoon-code/README.md

 Low-level
 - Check the bridge code (only can be made with the schematics)
-- Make a 1ms tick resolution software timer (using timer 0)

 High-level
 - Implement all the data flow from uart to the ram and vice-versa when needed.
-- Complete the missing LED modes, BLINK_SLOW and BLINK_FAST(2Hz and 8Hz) using TIMER driver
 - All PID code
 - Integrate all drivers to make a closed loop